CMU-17313Q/CMU-17313Q.github.io/docs/projects/P1/2_refactoring.md

 	- [ ] A meaningful title that includes the full path of the file
 	- [ ] A description body that describes the changes made and links the pull request to the issue
 	- [ ] Meaningful commit messages
-	- [ ] Appropriate usage of the eslint-ignore comment
 	- [ ] A green checkmark signaling that all checks have passed
 - [ ] Answers to the Gradescope Written Assignment that demonstrate successful completion of the project and understanding of the benefits and limitations of software metrics in the context of NodeBB